GrottoPress/shield/docs/10-BEARER-LOGIN.md

 ### Action helpers

-`ApiAction` adds in the following helpers, as counterparts to those provided in `BrowserAction`.
+`ApiAction` adds in the following helpers, in addition to those provided in `BrowserAction`:

 - `#bearer_logged_in?`
 - `#bearer_logged_out?`